gensectimes/gensectimes.github.io/index.markdown

 ![](index.assets/teampavlos.png)

-**NOTE** This course will be delivered by the Dr. Pavlos Protopapas's research group, StellarDNN.
+**NOTE** This course will be delivered by the Dr. Pavlos Protopapas' research group, StellarDNN.

 To know more about StellarDNN, click here.